 This SANA Considerations Annex is a mandatory part of any standard that creates or modifies a registry.
 Familiarity with this section may be completely optional for users of this standard.
 It provides the information necessary for the SANA operator to set up the SANA registries that are specified in this Annex.

-From the point of view of an implementor of this standard, this Annex contains pointers to the registry of SPP secondary header formats, and also serves as the definition of the structure of the SPP secondary packet data structure registry.
-The registry itself, as implemented in the SANA, contains the fields that document the available secondary header formats that have been registered, including the source and the descriptions needed to interpret the data (fields, types, sizes) provided for the purpose of interoperability between agencies.
+From the point of view of an implementor of this standard, this Annex contains a description of the registry for SPP secondary header format documents, and also serves as the definition of the structure of the SPP secondary packet data structure document registry.
+The registry itself, as implemented in the SANA, is provided for the purpose of interoperability between agencies.
+It contains fields that document the available secondary header formats that have been registered, including the source, submitting organization, and pointer to where the descriptions needed to interpret the data (fields, types, sizes) may be found.

-This section of the document requests SANA to create the following registry to permit organizations to register the formats that they are using for Packet Secondary Headers.
 The only indicator that a Packet Secondary Header is in use remains the Secondary Header Indicator specified in Sec 3.4.2.3.
 The association between the actual secondary header format that is in use, and any entry in this registry, is a managed parameter.
 See Sec 4.1.3.2.1.4.

 B2.2 Registry Specification

-The SANA Operator is requested to create a new Secondary Header Format Registry, as follows.
-Identified fields utilize elements that are specified in the Registry Management Policy, RMP, CCSDS 313.1-Y-1:

-Registry Name = Space Packet Protocol Secondary Header Format Registry
+Registry Name = Space Packet Protocol Secondary Header Format Document Registry

 Registry Description = This registry allows single projects, a single space agency, or multi-agency enterprises to register SPP secondary header formats.
-It contains information to allow end user applications to identify the data content and format within the Space Packet.
+It contains information to allow end user applications to interpret the data content and format within the Space Packet.
 User organizations may use this registry to guide processing of secondary header contents.
-The transmission of the Secondary Header Format ID is done "by management" and it is outside the bounds of this specification.
+The transmission of the specific Secondary Header Format ID that is in use is done "by management" and it is outside the bounds of this specification.

-B2.2.1 Conceptual Registry Structure
+B2.2.1 Registry Structure

-The Secondary Header Format Registry shall consist of the following fields:
+The Secondary Header Format Document Registry shall consist of the following fields: